memberful/memberful-wp/readme.txt

 = 1.9.0 =
 * Store product description when syncing them from Memberful.
+* Fix bug when switching to a different Memberful site, and signing in as members from the old site.

 = 1.8.1 =
 * Fix plugin deployment problem.